TahaKazi11/Bookmarker-Application/README.md

 # Bookmarker App

 A bookmarker application, using mainly HTML and javascript.
-Users can add, remove and visit bookmarks, the app uses localStorage to store the bookmarks.
+Users can add websites as bookmarks, remove bookmarks, and visit bookmarks.
+This application uses localStorage to store the bookmarks.

 ### Installation